 I studied Japanese (Oriental Studies: Japanese) at St Catherine’s College, the University of Oxford, where I obtained a high 2:1 in 1996.
-I took the Ikkyu (highest level) of the Japanese Education Ministry Proficiency Examination in 1995 and the Diploma in Japanese Translation offered by the Chartered Institute of Linguists in 1998, obtaining a Merit.
+I took the Ikkyu (highest level) of the Japanese Education Ministry Proficiency Examination in 1995 and the Diploma in Japanese Translation offered by the Chartered Institute of Linguists in 1998, achieving a Merit.
 I have been a member of the Chartered Institute of Linguists since 2011 and a Member of the Institute of Translation and Interpreting since May 2014.
 In 2018 I became a Chartered Linguist.

 Between 1994 and 2009 I lived and worked in Japan for more than 9 years working as a translator, editor, researcher, solicitor and for a brief period, television presenter.
 My work as a solicitor included two years at a bilingual law firm and a year on secondment to the legal department of a major trading house.
 Successful use of the Japanese language is of course critical for a translator and interpreter, but it also enhanced my experience in the other roles significantly.